 - Menstrual cycles concerns, including pain and irregularity

 - Puberty and Menopause

-- Fertility concerns, pregnancy, miscarriage, birth control and infertility consultations and management
+- Fertility concerns, pregnancy, miscarriage and infertility consultations and management

 - Ovarian cysts or PCOS (Polycystic Ovary Syndrome)

 - Vaginal infections, irritation, odours, and secretions

 - Unusual growth of bumps or lumps around the breasts or vagina

 - Cancers and tumours related to the reproductive system and the breasts

 What can you expect during a visit to an Obstetrician and Gynaecologist?